ESSENTIALS OF DIAGNOSIS

 Hepatomegaly may be present in calculous biliary obstruction, and tenderness is usually present in the right upper quadrant and epigastrium.
 Bile duct obstruction lasting more than 30 days results in liver damage leading to cirrhosis.
 Hepatic failure with portal hypertension occurs in untreated cases.
 In a population-based study from Denmark, acute cholangitis was reported to be a marker of occult gastrointestinal cancer.

 Acute obstruction of the bile duct typically produces a transient albeit striking increase in serum aminotransferase levels (often greater than 1000 units/L [20 mckat/L]).
 Bilirubinuria and elevation of the serum bilirubin are present if the bile duct remains obstructed; levels commonly fluctuate.
 Serum alkaline phosphatase levels rise more slowly.
 Not uncommonly, serum amylase elevations are present because of secondary pancreatitis.
 When extrahepatic obstruction persists for more than a few weeks, differentiation of obstruction from chronic cholestatic liver disease becomes more difficult.
 Leukocytosis is present in patients with acute cholangitis.
-Prolongation of the prothrombin time can result from ...
+Prolongation of the prothrombin ...